CHARACTER CREATION

 skills.

-Each skill can be raised to level 9, for a total of +18% capability.
-This of
+Each skill can be raised to level 9, but due to diminishing returns, you can

 gain and diminished returns at the high end helps you to improve quickly at